nextauthjs/next-auth/packages/docs/docs/getting-started/upgrade-to-v4.md

 RENAME COLUMN "provider_account_id" "providerAccountId" DROP COLUMN "provider_type"
 DROP COLUMN "compound_id"
-DROP COLUMN "created_at"
+/* The following two timestamp columns have never been necessary for NextAuth.js to function, but can be kept if you want */ DROP COLUMN "created_at"
 DROP COLUMN "updated_at"

 ADD COLUMN "token_type" text NULL
-ADD COLUMN "scope" text NOT NULL
+ADD COLUMN "scope" text NULL
-ADD COLUMN "id_token" text NOT NULL
+ADD COLUMN "id_token" text NULL
+ADD COLUMN "session_state" text NULL

-ADD COLUMN "oauth_token_secret" text NOT NULL
+/* Note: These are only needed if you're going to be using the old Twitter OAuth 1.0 provider. */ ADD COLUMN "oauth_token_secret" text NULL
-ADD COLUMN "oauth_token" text NOT NULL
+ADD COLUMN "oauth_token" text NULL
-ADD COLUMN "session_state" text NOT NULL

 /* USER */
 ALTER TABLE users
-DROP COLUMN "created_at"
+RENAME COLUMN "email_verified" "emailVerified"
+/* The following two timestamp columns have never been necessary for NextAuth.js to function, but can be kept if you want */ DROP COLUMN "created_at"
 DROP COLUMN "updated_at"
-RENAME COLUMN "email_verified" "emailVerified"

 /* SESSION */
 ALTER TABLE sessions